Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • The organisation provides appropriate avenues and frequency of communication to keep all staff at all levels informed of the approach to wellbeing.

-Step 4 – Offering support and training
+Step 4 – Offer support and training

 • The structure of the organisation ensures that information is freely shared and every employee knows how to access support and whom to approach for further support.